-On April 10, 2019, the Company entered into a securities purchase agreement with Evofem Biosciences, Inc. ("Evofem"), pursuant to which it may invest a total of up to \$60 million in a private placement of securities.
-The transaction is structured in two tranches.
+On April 10, 2019, the Company entered into a securities purchase agreement with Evofem Biosciences, Inc. ("Evofem"), pursuant to which it invested \$60 million in a private placement of securities.
+The transaction was structured in two tranches.
 The first tranche comprised \$30 million, which was funded on April 11, 2019.
-In addition, the Company has the right to invest an additional \$30 million in a second tranche, on or before June 10, 2019, alongside two existing Evofem shareholders, which have the right to invest up to an additional \$10 million each.
+The Company had the right to invest an additional \$30 million in a second tranche, which it did on June 10, 2019, alongside two existing Evofem shareholders, who each invested an additional \$10 million.
 These investments are expected to provide funding for Evofem's pre-commercial activities for Amphora[®], its investigational, non-hormonal, on-demand prescription contraceptive gel for women.
-If we were to complete the second tranche, we would obtain the right to appoint one member to Evofem's Board of Directors and a limited right to have one non-voting observer participate in Evofem board meetings.

-We believe this phased structure provides the Company the ability to take a significant position in a promising company at a critical stage of development where we can provide meaningful contributions through our capital and expertise.
-It also allows us to continue our rigorous due diligence prior to expanding our ownership position by consummating the second tranche.
-Finally, it may enable us, if desired, to increase further our ownership interest in the future in line with our stated strategy for shareholder value creation.
+After completing the second tranche, we obtained the right to appoint one member to Evofem's Board of Directors and a limited right to have one non-voting observer participate in Evofem board meetings.
+We believe this investment provides the Company the ability to take a significant position in a promising company at a critical stage of development where we can provide meaningful contributions through our capital and expertise.
+As a result of this investment the Company established a fourth segment, "Strategic Positions."